 Participants are free to choose which and how many days they wish to participate.

-For every day, there are also different distances to choose from: 8, 16, 24 and 32 km.
+For every day, there are different distances to choose from: 8, 16, 24 and 32 km.
 Alternative routes are available to maximize accessibility for participants with disabilities.

 There is at least one ceremony per day to commemorate the civilian and military casualties of both World Wars, and particularly World War I given the region.